“This post may contain affiliate links. Please read my disclosure for more info.

 4. Stop Multitasking at the Expense of Living in the Moment

 Raising pre-teen kids can be pretty illuminating about human nature.
 From birth, until they’re bitten by technology and succumb to the onslaught of stimuli from all directions, they live totally in the moment.
 Whatever they’re doing, they’re all in.
 Whether it’s a wild pillow fight or a skinned knee, their reactions are full-throated and honest.
 They’re not physically present but mentally somewhere else.

 After my kids lost their mother to leukemia at ages 10 and 7, I’d often hear them outside laughing while they played basketball or rode bikes.
 I’d be in the house mired in my thoughts, replaying conversations, worrying about paying the bills, putting food on the table and raising two kids.
 “How can they be laughing and carrying on as if they didn’t have a care in the world”, I’d wonder.

 When they’d coax me outside to join them, I noticed a change.
 Suddenly I too would be laughing at someone’s crazy shot and I’d come back in rejuvenated.
 Things seemed ok, and I’d realize that it’s these moments that we let slip by when we’re trying to focus on yesterday, tomorrow and six things today.

 Whether it’s a self-preservation mechanism or just an intrinsic ability to live in the moment, kids can teach us about focusing on what’s in front of us right now.
 Being present enables us to make better connections and relieve stress.
 It prevents us from letting life pass us by while we’re contemplating nine other things.

 Think about your day.
 Are you constantly doing multiple things simultaneously?
 What if you arranged your schedule so you could devote your full attention to some of those activities?
-Or if you left your phone home for two hours when you go out to dinner?
+What if you left your phone home for two hours when you go out to dinner?